poyan2021/Deep-Learning-Based-Hydroclimate-Zoning-/README.md

 This code supports the following manuscript:

-> *"Deep Learning-Based Hydroclimate Zoning Informed by Evapotranspiration Patterns and Compared with Köppen Classification"*
+> *"Functional Hydroclimate Regionalization from Long-Term Evapotranspiration Records Using a Reproducible Autoencoder–SOM Framework"*

 ---